metguy/trending_youtubers/README.md

 * Utilized Tableau and Matplotlib to visualize my insights and give a better overview of the results.
 * The virtual environment I intialized was a venv using the git bash terminal to create and activate it.
 To setup this environment, follow the instructions above. <br>

-#### Quick Note
-I've added comments in the markdown cells throughout the setup of the project to explain the process taken within each step.
-This is to provide better understanding for both newcomers and pros alike, while reviewing the work.
-I hope you enjoy the project!

 ### Results and Evaluation
 We were able to see a steady trend of the top 50 YouTubers from 2023 to 2024 in gaining a similar amount of subscribers, although one YouTuber stood out adding on an estimated total of 70,100,000 subscribers from then to now!
 That specific YouTuber being MrBeast.
 This blew my mind so I double checked the data and sure enough, the information is correct!
 Some other insights I gathered was which countries had the most popular YouTubers over this half year period, that being in order from most to least: <br>
 |<p>**Country**</p>|<p></p><p>**Total YouTubers**</p>|